Safe operation of cranes is not only essential for operators and users, but for all workers on site.

 Those who suffer injury or survivors of those killed have a few options as far as compensation.
 If the victim was not part of the work crew, he or she may file a claim for damages.
 If necessary, the victim can file a lawsuit against negligent parties who failed to take imperative safety precautions.
 An experienced injury lawyer will conduct a thorough investigation to identify all potential defendants.
 Accident reconstruction, consultation with expert witnesses and analysis of medical records and financial documents will be part of that process.

 If the victim was a worker on the site, recovery is a bit more complicated.
-First of all, we will want to identify whether the worker was an employee or an independent contractor.
+First of all, our Fort Lauderdale crane accident attorneys will want to identify whether the worker was an employee or an independent contractor.
 Not all workers classified as independent contractors actually are; many companies misclassify in order to avoid paying workers’ compensation insurance.
 If there is a dispute, that can be challenged in court.

 Independent contractors are not entitled to workers’ compensation benefits.
 However, they do have the right to take action against negligent parties with a civil lawsuit.